What is a Disc Assessment: The Complete Guide | Thomas.co

 The Thomas Personal Profile Analysis (PPA)

-Thomas’ Behaviour assessment (PPA) is a DISC-based tool which allows employers a greater level of certainty when recruiting.
+Thomas’ Behavior assessment (PPA) is a DISC-based tool which allows employers a greater level of certainty when recruiting.
 It offers an accurate insight into how a potential employee is likely to behave at work and respond to certain situations or pressures.

 CTA-BEHAVIOUR